Families line up outside Florida chiropractor’s office to get medical exemption forms for school mask mandate

 “This is not a political thing.
 I am not an anti-mask person or an anti-vax person, but I am a pro-freedom, pro-choice person,” Dr. Busch said.

-The chiropractor told us his policy is to meet with the student and their legal guardian to see whether or not they qualify for an exemption.
+The chiropractor said his policy is to meet with the student and their legal guardian to see whether or not they qualify for an exemption.

 “I myself, I will tell you I have not given exemptions to any parents that I have not met with,” Busch said.